 - MENTAL HEALTH: Thoughts of serious depression or suicide may make someone a driving risk.
 If you have any such depression or anxiety, you should seek out the assistance of a trained professional to treat the matter.
 A medical professional will make a determination regarding whether it is safe for you to operate a vehicle.

 - DISEASE/MEDICATION: There are a number of diseases that may affect your ability to drive.
 Likewise, some regular medications may have unintended side effects that make driving unsafe.
 Talk to a medical professional about whether you are healthy enough to drive, and ask if any medications you are taking may negatively affect your abilities.

 What Can I Do?

 Sometimes a suspension action taken by the DMV may be unwarranted and unreasonable.
-We urge you to consider to not simply accept that your driving privileges are “done for” but rather consult with one of our experienced Philadelphia traffic attorney who can explain how to save them.
+We urge you to consider to not simply accept that your driving privileges are “done for” but rather consult with one of our experienced Philadelphia Traffic Lawyer who can explain how to save them.
 In order to get your license reinstated from a medical suspension, you will have to exhibit certain evidence, including a statement from a licensed physician that you are capable of operating a motor vehicle safely.
-If you are facing the possibility of a license suspension due to a medical recall, you need to speak with one of our experienced traffic defense lawyers to speak about your case.
+If you are facing the possibility of a License Suspension due to a medical recall, you need to speak with one of our experienced Traffic Ticket Lawyers to speak about your case.

 This content was written on behalf of Greg Prosmushkin.